-Dr. Rodwell provides expert techniques for Skin Cancer Reconstruction after squamous cell, basal cell, or melanoma skin cancer lesions have been removed.
+Dr. Rodwell can remove skin cancer, and he also provides expert techniques for Skin Cancer Reconstruction after squamous cell, basal cell, or melanoma skin cancer lesions have been removed.
 He will work closely with your dermatologist to determine the best timing for your reconstructive surgery.
 In some cases, it can be performed right away, while others must wait for some healing to take place before reconstructive and cosmetic surgery.

 Skin Cancer Reconstruction can:

 - Restore a normal appearance after skin cancer has been removed

 Skin Cancer Reconstruction is highly tailored for each patient’s requirements.
 Dr. Rodwell can use a variety of techniques to restore the area to as close to normal as possible.
 This might involve skin grafts and/or tissue grafts from other areas of the body or rearrangement of the healthy normal skin next to an area where a skin cancer was removed.

 During your consultation, Dr. Rodwell will examine you and determine the best surgical plan for your case.
 He will tell you everything you can expect before, during, and after your procedure, as well as make sure you have realistic expectations for your results.

 Whether the surgery is performed using local anesthesia and sedation or using general anesthesia will depend on the extent of reconstruction you need.
 In extreme cases, a night or two in the hospital may be necessary.